|

 famed locally for "Tulip Sunday", usually the first

-seen in bloom.
-Philips was one of the first parks in Manchester
+in bloom.
+Philips was one of the first parks in Manchester to

-to get a bowling green (in 1871), followed by tennis courts,
+get a bowling green (in 1871), followed by tennis courts, with

-the ornamental ponds were concreted over and converted into
+ornamental ponds were concreted over and converted into boating

 FOOTNOTE